-Algiers was frequently bombarded by the French, Spanish and Americans, in the early 19th century.
+In the early 19th century Algiers was frequently bombarded by the French, Spanish and Americans.
 Eventually, after an Anglo-Dutch raid in 1816 on Algiers, the corsairs were forced to agree to terms which included a cessation of the practice of enslaving Christians, although slave trading of non-Europeans was allowed to continue.

 Occasional incidents continued to occur until another British raid on Algiers in 1824, and finally a French invasion of Algiers in 1830, which placed it under colonial rule.
 Tunis was similarly invaded by France in 1881.
 Tripoli returned to direct Ottoman control in 1835, before finally falling into Italian hands in the 1911 Italo-Turkish War.
 The slave trade finally ceased on the Barbary coast when European governments passed laws granting emancipation to slaves.

 Top Image: ‘The Bitter Draught of Slavery’ (1885) by Normand Ernest.
 Image depicting a Barbary slave caught by pirates from North Africa.
 Source: Public Domain